Linger2010/Weather/README.md

 CREDITS
 -------------
-This is a homework project from PROG 2413 Java Programming II instructed by Dr. Shane May.
+This is a homework project for PROG 2413 Java Programming II instructed by Dr. Shane May.